 You’ll see a trickle here and a trickle there.
 It’s not instant.
 The platforms you’re advertising on take time to approve your ads.
 It also takes time to access their full audience.
 And you’re also waiting on the other blogs to publish the guest posts and/or backlink to your blog posts.

 After launch, you’re now at week 2 and the leads are starting to roll in.
-Although these are top of the funnel leads, the sales department is happy.
-They can begin nurturing directly by reaching out via email to see if the customer have any further questions.
+Although these are top-of-the-funnel leads, the sales department is happy.
+They can begin nurturing directly by reaching out via email to see if the customer has any further questions.

 This sounds easy enough, right?
 Not so fast.
 Let’s look at the breakdown here.